nazmul-nhb/furry-friends-blogs-client/README.md

 - You can tap/click on a column header to sort the column alphabetically
 - In **Recent Blogs** section, you'll see 6 recent blog posts, you can either read the full blog on clicking read details button or add to your wishlist (if you're a logged in user)
 - On **Wishlist** Page, you can find the blogs you have added for reading later, you can remove any blog from your wishlist
+- On **Navbar** beside your profile picture, you can see a logout icon.
+You can simply log out by clicking this icon
+- Users can update/delete their blogs from their profile page
 - Below that you'll find **Pet Tips & Advice** section where you can learn some tips & advice about pets
 - Under that section, you'll find **Frequently Asked Questions (FAQs)** section to know some basic things about our blog site
 - **FAQs** section has Accordion to expand/collapse questions & answers